Eels in green sauce…

 But I don’t have to worry anymore now.
 I just found a great alternative: dogfish!

 Eels in Green Sauce (Paling in ’t Groen)

 You can also just choose to serve the green sauce with a piece of fish.
-Cod would be a good matchfor example.
+Cod fish would also be a good match for example.